Healthy Homes Assessment Wainuiomata

 What We Do

-As building inspectors we deal with all the aspects of professional home examinations.
-We’re there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the elements of expert house Inspections.
+We are there to make sure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of services to ensure that you are completely informed of the condition of any property you might be thinking of buying or selling in addition to other solutions.
+We specialise in a range of solutions to ensure that you are completely informed of the condition of any property you may be thinking of buying or selling in addition to other services.

-We not only cooperate with you, we also work with major clients, including local councils, banks, and insurance companies.
-Evidently , they like this reassurance provided, by the data contained in our building inspection reports.
+We don’t just cooperate with you, we also have big clients like local councils, banks, and insurance companies.
+They clearly appreciate our reassurance provided, thanks to the information that we provide in our reports of building inspections.

-With our systemised method of conducting your home inspection and the latest in technology for software with digital photos embedded into your report, you can actually see any issues that could be identified.
-Through our comprehensive report, it’s no wonder that we receive so many clients who recommend our service to family and friends.
+We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your reports, you can actually see any issues found.
+Thanks to our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and friends.

 Comprehensive Home Reports